Scientific Inference With Interpretable Machine Learning: Analyzing Models to Learn About Real-World Phenomena

 \section{Funding}

-This work was supported by the Graduate School of Systemic Neuroscience (GSN) of the LMU Munich and by the German Federal Ministry of Education and Research (BMBF) under Grant No. 01IS18036A, and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC number 2064/1 – Project number 390727645.
+This work was supported by the Carl Zeiss stiftung (Project: Certification and Foundations of Safe Machine Learning Systems in Healthcare) and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC number 2064/1 – Project number 390727645.